-The UN Rapporteur on Torture condemned "in the strongest terms, the deliberate, concerted and sustained nature of the abuse inflicted", and characterised the failure of the UK government and the involved governments to take measures for the protection of Mr. Assange's human rights and dignity as "complacency at best and complicity at worst".

-The abuse includes systematic judicial persecution and violations of due process rights in all jurisdictions involved and in all related legal proceedings.
+deliberately exposed, for a period a result of his health and the medipunishment, the cumulative effects refused bail. of which can only be described as condemned "in the strongest terms, the deliberate, concerted and sustained nature of the abuse inflicted", and characterised the failure of the UK government and the involved governments to take measures for the protection of Mr. Assange's human rights and dignity as "complacency at best and complicity at worst".
+The abuse includes systematic of due process rights in all jurisdictions involved and in all related legal proceedings.
 It has most recently been demonstrated in the treatment of Mr. Assange during the extradition proceedings heard at Woolwich Crown Court, proceedings destined to be infamously remembered for the "glass box" to which Mr. Assange was confined as if he, an award winning journalist and a publisher, was a dangerous and violent criminal.

-Mr. Assange was subjected to arbitrary detention and oppressive isolation, harassment and surveillance, while confined in the Ecuadorian embassy and continues to be so subjected as a prisoner in HMP Belmarsh.
+Mr. Assange was subjected veillance, while confined in the Ecuadorian embassy and continues to be so subjected as a prisoner in HMP Belmarsh.
 In Belmarsh, Mr. Assange has served the irregular and disproportionate sentence of 50 weeks for an alleged bail infringement.
-Perversely, the allegation, charge and conviction resulted from Mr. Assange legitimately seeking and being granted diplomatic asylum by the Ecuadorian government, which accepted Mr. Assange's fear of politicised extradition to, and inhuman treatment in, the U.S., as well founded.
-Although Mr. Assange has now served the sentence, he remains imprisoned without conviction or legal basis for the purpose of a political, and thereby illegal, extradition to the U.S. Further, he is imprisoned amid the Coronavirus pandemic, despite the above and despite his vulnerability to the virus owing to an underlying lung condition exacerbated by years of confinement and a history of psychological torture.
-It is particularly worrisome that, as a result of his health and the medical circumstances, he has even been unable to participate by video-link at recent hearings, yet he has been refused bail.
+Perversely, the allegation, charge and conviction resulted from Mr. Assange legitimately seeking The UN Rapporteur on Torture has and being granted diplomatic asyreported, and continues to report, lum by the Ecuadorian government, on the treatment of Mr. Assange as which accepted Mr. Assange's fear of part of his United Nations mandate. politicised extradition to, and inhu-On 9 and 10 May 2019, Prof. Melzer man treatment in, the U.S., as well and two medical experts specialised founded.
+Although Mr. Assange has in examining potential victims of tor- now served the sentence, he remains ture and other ill-treatment visited imprisoned without conviction or Mr. Assange in Her Majesty's Prison legal basis for the purpose of a polit-Belmarsh ("HMP Belmarsh").
+The ical, and thereby illegal, extradition group's visit and assessment revealed to the U.S. Further, he is imprisoned that Mr. Assange showed "all symp- amid the Coronavirus pandemic, toms typical for prolonged exposure despite the above and despite his to psychological torture, includ- vulnerability to the virus owing to ing extreme stress, chronic anxiety an underlying lung condition exacand intense psychological trauma." erbated by years of confinement and The UN Rapporteur on Torture a history of psychological torture. concluded "Mr. Assange has been It is particularly worrisome that, as of several years, to persistent and cal circumstances, he has even been progressively severe forms of cruel, unable to participate by video-link inhuman or degrading treatment or at recent hearings, yet he has been UK authorities violated Mr.